 Part of what we love about this look, which is characterized by geometric and wavy shapes like hairpin legs and "amoeba" or "kidney bean" furniture styles and warm wood tones, is how adaptable it is.
 "This style is ideal for an older home or those that appreciate retro furniture and accessories," Jones says.

 What happens when two in-demand styles come together?
 Pure magic.
-A portmanteau of "Scandinavian" and "Californian", this style is rising through the ranks quickly these days.
+A portmanteau of Scandinavian and Californian, this interior design style is rising through the ranks quickly these days.

-Artistic, creative, and free-spirited, this style is at times tough to characterize because it makes use of a little bit of everything—but that's where its magic lies.
-Combining and juxtaposing furnishings from different periods and traditions while also incorporating color and plenty of personality, eclectic style homes just feel like an instant insight into a home's owner—and history, as designer Lily Brown points out.
+Artistic, creative, and free-spirited, eclectic style is at times tough to characterize because it makes use of a little bit of everything—but that's where its magic lies.
+Combining and juxtaposing furnishings from different periods and traditions while also incorporating color and plenty of personality, eclectic-style homes just feel like an instant insight into a home's history and owner, as Lily Brown of Lily Brown Interiors points out.

 The best way to get this style at home?
 Forget the rulebook and just collect things that catch your eye—no need to ascribe to anything matchy-matchy.

-"I'm still attracted to (and loving) the classics like channel-backed puffy upholstery, and historical but re-colored or re-scaled florals," says Boston-based designer Liz Caan.
-"There is something comforting about the past right now—The past is known and familiar, so I am excited about updated chintzes that I can have quilted, glamorous channel tufting, natural materials like cane and rattan that may be trendy at the moment have stood the test of time and require skills to weave and manipulate, and hand-painted wallpapers and blocked fabric based on historical patterns."
+"I'm still attracted to (and loving) the classics like channel-backed puffy upholstery and historical but recolored or rescaled florals," says Boston-based designer Liz Caan.
+"There is something comforting about the past right now—it's known and familiar, so I am excited about updated chintzes that I can have quilted, glamorous channel tufting, natural materials like cane and rattan that may be trendy at the moment have stood the test of time and require skills to weave and manipulate, and hand-painted wallpapers and blocked fabric based on historical patterns."

 Though this look is decidedly feminine, it's much less delicate than its foremothers thanks to an eclectic array of prints and bold colorways.

-Coastal but with a distinctly exotic twist, this look is all about texture—often in the form of plaster walls and organic, natural finishes.
+Coastal but with a distinct twist, this look is all about texture—often in the form of plaster walls and organic, natural finishes.

 "One of the trends I’m most excited about is a lime plaster wall finish," says Decorist designer Jessie Yoon of Casa Nolita.
 "The earthy, soft-finished walls create a sweet illusion of being somewhere by the Mediterranean Sea.
 Add furniture made with natural materials such as rattan, stone, reclaimed wood, live edge wood, and washed linen to complete the look."
 It's like a far-flung beach vacation you can bring home with you.

 "Naturalism is something we’ve noticed our clients gravitating towards," says Michael Cox of Foley&Cox Interior Design.
-"The organic driftwood base of the cocktail table is one of the most obvious elements, but the use of natural and organic fabrics like hand-woven cottons and hand-loomed wools subtly contribute to the relaxed and 'of-the-hand-and-earth' vibe we wanted to achieve for this waterfront home."
+"The organic driftwood base of the cocktail table is one of the most obvious elements, but the use of natural and organic fabrics like hand-woven cotton and hand-loomed wool subtly contribute to the relaxed and 'of-the-hand-and-earth' vibe we wanted to achieve for this waterfront home."

 While there's growing interest in natural and hand-touched textures in several of the top design styles of the moment, this takes that influence a step further by emphasizing contrast and imperfection in each element.
 "Even the idea of upcycling in fashion is represented, with the vintage chairs we found in Clignancourt and reupholstered in naturally dyed leather," Cox notes.

 If you need more evidence that the American Southwest is having a major design moment, look no further.
-Lily Brown of Lily Brown Interiors notes that a style she's calling "Southwest Soul" is the latest trend to look for.
+Brown notes that a style she's calling "Southwest Soul" is the latest trend to look for.